-This year, in May 2022, Native Hawaiians have been added to this celebration.
-Asian American, Native Hawaiian and Pacific Islander (AANHPI) Heritage Month will also have an ongoing theme of Advancing Leaders Through Collaboration in governments through to 2024.
-The full press lease announcing this month's festivities can be found here.
+The Federal Asian Pacific American Council (FAPAC) announced that the May 2023 theme for Asian American, Native Hawaiian and Pacific Islander (AANHPI) Heritage Month is Advancing Leaders Through Opportunity.
+The full press release announcing this month's festivities can be found here.

 Asian Pacific Islander Heritage Month (also known as Asian/Pacific American Heritage Month) is a celebration of Asians and Pacific Islanders in the United States.
 The Asia/Pacific region encompasses the Asian continent and the Pacific islands of Melanesia (New Guinea, New Caledonia, Vanuatu, Fiji, and the Solomon Islands), Micronesia (Marianas, Guam, Wake Island, Palau, Marshall Islands, Kiribati, Nauru, and the Federated States of Micronesia) and Polynesia (New Zealand, Hawaiian Islands, Rotuma, Midway Islands, Samoa, American Samoa, Tonga, Tuvalu, Cook Islands, French Polynesia, and Easter Island).